Marchenko-Pastur Law for Tyler's M-estimator: Introduction

 \section{Introduction}

 Many statistical estimators and signal processing algorithms require the estimation of the covariance matrix of the data samples.
-When the underlying distribution of the input data samples $\bx_1,\bx_2,\cdots,\bx_n\in\reals^{p}$ is assumed to have zero mean, a commonly used estimator is the sample covariance matrix $\bS_n=\frac{1}{n}\sum_{i=1}^n\bx_i \bx_i^T$.
+When the underlying distribution of the data samples $\bx_1, \ldots, \bx_n\in\reals^{p}$ is assumed to have zero mean, a commonly used estimator is the sample covariance matrix $\bS_n=\sum_{i=1}^n\bx_i \bx_i^\top/n$.

-However, the estimator $\bS_n$ is sensitive to outliers, and performs poorly in terms of statistical efficiency (i.e., it has a large variance) for heavy-tailed distributions, whose probability densities decay slower than the Gaussian density as $\|\bx\|\rightarrow\infty$.
-For these cases, a commonly used robust estimator of covariance is Maronna's M-estimator~\citep{Maronna1976} $\bar{\Sigma}$, which is defined as the solution to
+However, the estimator $\bS_n$ is sensitive to outliers, and performs poorly in terms of statistical efficiency (i.e., it has a large variance) for heavy-tailed distributions, e.g., when the tail decays slower than the Gaussian tail.

-where $u:(0,\infty)\rightarrow [0,\infty)$ is continuous, nonincreasing and $xu(x)$ is strictly increasing.
-These assumptions on $u(x)$ are necessary for the existence and uniqueness of the solution to \eqref{eq:maronna1}~\cite[Theorem 2.2]{Kent1991}.